opsschool/curriculum/config_management.rst

 Salt has a `dedicated page <https://salt.readthedocs.org/en/latest/topics/installation/index.html>`_ on how to get it installed and ready to use, please refer to it after deciding what OS you will be using.
+In our examples I am using an Ubuntu installation with Salt installed from `project personal package archive <https://salt.readthedocs.org/en/latest/topics/installation/ubuntu.html>`.

 To set-up the environment you can use virtual machines or real boxes, in the examples we will be using hostnames **master** and **slave** to refer to each